 Skip to main content

 A sandbox is an isolated container for executing arbitrary code.
-Sandboxes provide secure, temporary compute resources for running untrusted agent code.
+Sandboxes provide secure, temporary compute resources for running untrusted agent code in an ORS environment.
 Key characteristics:

 • On-Demand: Created when needed, not pre-provisioned